GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-2/index.md

 {% endCompare %}

-The fix above is correct under the assumption that `WaitUntilCredentialPromptVisible()` doesn’t actually check the UI.
+The fix above is correct under the assumption that `WaitUntilCredentialPromptVisible()` doesn't actually check the UI.
-**The browser tests should not depend on external UI events** like "focus lost" or “window became foreground”.
+**The browser tests should not depend on external UI events** like "focus lost" or "window became foreground".
 Imagine an implementation where the prompt appears only when the browser window is active.
 Such an implementation would be correct; however, checking for the actual window makes the test flaky.